Study skills tutorials

 How do I request a tutorial?

-We can still offer online appointments for individuals and groups via this form.
+We can still offer online appointments for individuals and groups via the form below.

 What do we offer?

-We offer 50-minute tutorial appointments with an ALS tutor.
+We offer 50-minute tutorial appointments with an Academic Skills tutor.

 You can have up to two appointments per calendar month or two per piece of work.